austcollins/Peer-Review-System/README.md

 # Peer-Review-System
-A system allowing students to peer review their work via n online interface.
+A system allowing students to peer review their work via an online interface.